 However, when we think about it, we are all fine with deadlines the moment we set them.
-There’s a sense that we still have things under control and we can make it.
-The moment we start hating the deadlines is when they inevitably approach and we haven’t done most of what was planned.
+There’s a sense that we still have things under control and we can finish our tasks on time.
+The moment we start hating the deadlines is when they inevitably approach, and we still aren’t near the finish line.

-So it’s safe to say that our relationship towards deadlines depends on how aware of them we are.
+So it’s safe to say that our relationship with deadlines depends on our awareness of them.

-What you can do to help your team manage their priorities better is to keep a constant visible reminder of the project’s progress and deadlines.
-Of course, none of it should be imposing and frightening.
-Rather, an informative graph on a wall-mounted screen, or a simple milestone tracker written on a whiteboard.
+To help your team manage their priorities better try keeping a constant visible reminder of the project’s progress and deadlines.
+However, none of it should be imposing and frightening.
+Rather, go for an informative graph on a wall-mounted screen or a simple milestone tracker written on a whiteboard.

-Make people more aware of their time framework and limitations in this way.
+This way, you’ll help people become more aware of their time framework and limitations.
 Digital kanban boards and trackers are easy to ignore if people have to access them on their own computers.
-But if they’re constantly present on a wall nearby, deadlines are less likely to “sneak up on” anyone.
+But, when deadlines are clearly visible, they are less likely to “sneak up on” anyone.

-Experts at McKinsey have posed an interesting viewpoint: nowadays, time management is less of an individual issue and more of an institutional one.
-They also point out that people who saw themselves as great time managers said they had great support in how they scheduled and allocated time.
+Research from the experts at McKinsey suggests an interesting viewpoint — nowadays, time management is less of an individual issue and more of an institutional one.
+The research also points out that people who see themselves as great time managers have great support in scheduling and allocating their time.

-Change your mindset from individual time tracking to one that reflects the project, product, and the team’s efforts.
-Managers have the luxury to see the bigger picture, and it is precisely why they need to guide the team through changes and help them manage their time better.
+Change your mindset from individual time tracking to one that reflects the project, product, and team’s efforts.
+Managers have the luxury to see the bigger picture, and this is precisely why they need to guide their team through changes and help them manage their time better.

-And while you can let them iron out their habits over time, for coworkers to truly start managing their time as a team, they need a set of agreed-upon rules that will ensure their peace of mind.
+And while you can let them iron out their habits over time, for coworkers to truly start managing their time as a team, they need a set of agreed-upon rules to their peace of mind.